MicrosoftDocs/PowerShell-Docs/reference/7.0/CimCmdlets/Remove-CimInstance.md

 ResourceURI can only be used with CIM sessions created using the WSMan protocol, or when specifying the ComputerName parameter, which creates a CIM session using WSMan.
-If you specify this parameter without specifying the ComputerName parameter, or if you specify a CIM session created using DCOM protocol, you will get an error, because the DCOM protocol does not support the ResourceURI parameter.
+If you specify this parameter without specifying the ComputerName parameter, or if you specify a CIM session created using DCOM protocol, you get an error, because the DCOM protocol does not support the ResourceURI parameter.

 If both the **ResourceUri** parameter and the **Filter** parameter are specified, the **Filter** parameter is ignored.